Multilayer shallow-water model with stratification and shear: Introduction

-To cure the slab model limitations and deficiencies, Ripa (1995, hereinafter referred to as R95) proposed an improved closure to partially incorporate thermodynamic processes in a one-layer model.
-In addition to allowing arbitrary velocity and buoyancy variations in horizontal position and time, Ripa's model allows the velocity and buoyancy fields to vary linearly with depth.
-Ripa's model enjoys a number of properties which make it very promising.
-For instance, (\textit{a}) it represents explicitly the thermal-wind balance at low frequencies; and ( \textit{b}) with only one layer the free waves supported by the model (Poincar\'{e}, Rossby, midlatitude coastal Kelvin, equatorial, etc.) are a very good approximation to the first and second vertical modes in the fully three-dimensional model.
+To cure the unwanted features of the \ILz, R95 proposed the following improved closure to incorporate thermodynamic processes in a one-layer ocean model not restricted to low frequencies: \begin{quote} \emph{in addition to allowing arbitrary velocity and buoyancy variations in horizontal position and time, the velocity and buoyancy fields are also allowed to vary linearly with depth.} \end{quote} Ripa's single-layer model, denoted \ILo, enjoys a number of properties which make it very promising.
+For instance: \begin{enumerate} \item[1)] The \ILo{ }represents explicitly the thermal wind balance which dominates at low frequency. \item[2)] The free waves supported by the \ILo{ }(Poincar\'{e}, Rossby, midlatitude coastal Kelvin, equatorial, etc.) are a very good approximation to the first and second vertical modes in the exact model with unlimited vertical variation. \item[3)] The \ILo{ }provides an exact representation of long-perturbation baroclinic instability and a very reasonable representation of short-perturbation baroclinic instability. \end{enumerate}